psarando/shire-reckoning/Middle-earth-simulation.md

 * 1085, 1091, 1103, 1114, or 1120

 So for this simulation, I picked the year in the middle of this list as the first year of Shire-reform.
+Shire-reform was also adopted "eventually" in Bree, but we are not told when, so this simulation also displays the Bree calendar using Shire-reform starting from this year.